alestoica/learning-to-read-dyslexia/README.md

 - **Dyslexia-Friendly Font**: The default font used in the game is specifically designed to improve reading comprehension for children with dyslexia.
 - **Voice Narration**: Every instruction and piece of text is read aloud, guiding the user step-by-step and ensuring accessibility for children with different learning needs.
 - **Sound Cues**: Sound effects provide additional feedback, reinforcing actions and helping children know when they’ve completed a task correctly.

+## Contribution

+This project was a collaborative effort, with each team member focusing on the development of a specific game within the overall structure.
+I contributed to the design and implementation of one of the games, while my teammates each worked on separate games.
+This division of labor allowed us to integrate diverse ideas and ensure each game segment was engaging and accessible for children with dyslexia.